gourmet-rss/gourmet-web/README.md

 #### Server

-Run `docker build -t cameronnimmo/gourmet-server ./server` to build the docker image
+Run `docker buildx build --platform linux/amd64 -t cameronnimmo/gourmet-server ./server` to build the docker image

-Run `docker push cameronnimmo/gourmet-server` to push the image to the registry
+Run `docker push cameronnimmo/gourmet-server` to push the image to the registry (or run the build command with `--push`)

 #### Client

-Run `docker build -t cameronnimmo/gourmet-client ./client --build-arg NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=$(grep NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY .env | cut -d '=' -f2)` to build the docker image (pulling the clerk publishable key from the .env file in the root directory)
+Run `docker buildx build --platform linux/amd64 -t cameronnimmo/gourmet-client ./client --build-arg NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=$(grep NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY .env | cut -d '=' -f2)` to build the docker image (pulling the clerk publishable key from the .env file in the root directory)

-Run `docker push cameronnimmo/gourmet-client` to push the image to the registry
+Run `docker push cameronnimmo/gourmet-client` to push the image to the registry (or run the build command with `--push`)

 ### Running in production